ssoonmi/book-lending-client-example/part3.md

 Try this new link!
 You should be able to log in and log out without worrying if you have the initial `token` in your headers.

+If you want to know more about `auth-link-context`, check out the [auth-link-context Docs].

 ## Admin-only Components

 Let's create a component, `AdminComponent` that will render a component that can only be accessed by users who are administrators.